Find Schools

 $20,826 Avg Student Debt

-SUNY Geneseo did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
-It came in at #22 on the list.
+With a ranking of #22, SUNY Geneseo did quite well on this year’s best schools for business students working on their bachelor’s degree.

 Full-time students from New York pay an average of $8,927 in tuition and fees if they choose to attend SUNY Geneseo.
 Those students who come from outside the state pay an average of $18,837.
-By the time they get their bachelor’s degree, students from this school have racked up an average of $20,826 in student loans.
+Bachelor’s Degree recipients from SUNY Geneseo accumulate an average of $20,826 in student debt by the time they complete their degree.

 #23